Ferskys/EXAM_42_RANK_02/README.md

 Question 3 is from Level 3

-question Any of the 15 Functions/Programs Below:
+Any of the 15 Functions/Programs Below:

       - add_prime_sum
       - epur_str